FedericoConcas/Website/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-I am currently involved in projects which help the rollout of R and Quantitative Decision Making in Big Pharma.
+I am a Data Scientist at GSK, helping the rollout of R and Quantitative Decision Making in Big Pharma.

-I am skilled in data analysis, data visualisation and statistical modelling and I have extensive knowledge of biology.
+I am skilled in data analysis, data visualisation, statistical and algorithmic modelling, and I have extensive knowledge of biology.
 I hold an MSc in Data Analytics from the University of Glasgow, where my dissertation focused on the use of GLMs and machine-learning algorithms for the classification of Raman Spectroscopy data.
 As someone who is passionate about Biology, I hold a Bachelor's degree in Industrial Biotechnology.
-Since statistics is a transversal skill at the heart of science, I believe in data-driven decisions, which can push the limits of knowledge, solve problems, and improve current processes.